RuneRost/Astro-RT/README.md

 | ------------------ |---------------- | -------------- |
 | My awesome model   |     85%         |      95%       |

 >📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
-If your main result is a figure, include that figure and link to the command or notebook to reproduce it.
+If your main result is a figure, include that figure and link to the command or notebook to reproduce it. -> d.h. ich sollte evaluate vermutlich drinhaben, aber da einfach nur plots mit model machen bzw vllt nochmal test loss

+Tabelle mit accuracy relativ und mse vllt machen für beide models, vllt auch hyperparameter

 ## Contributing